zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/device-management-agent/README.md

 5. **Data Flow**: All device data, user information, and configuration settings are stored in and retrieved from DynamoDB tables.

+6. **Observability Flow**:
+   - The AgentCore runtime sends logs to CloudWatch Logs
+   - Gateway operations are logged to dedicated CloudWatch log groups
+   - Traces are captured by AWS X-Ray
+   - Custom metrics are published to CloudWatch Metrics
+   - All observability data can be monitored through the AWS Console

 ## Use case key Features

 The Device Management System provides the following capabilities: